This article was first published on: Oct 22, 2013.

 Lucidpress is integrated with online services such as Dropbox, Google Drive, Evernote, Facebook and Flickr so you can easily import images, video and text into your document directly from your account.

 Making Your Document Interactive

 When publishing content online, you have to consider making elements in your publication interactive, particularly for consumption on touchscreen devices.
 Marq allow some of your elements (or certain hotspots) to carry links to a different page, an email address, a website or to toggle, hide and show layers.
 You can even input a Youtube video into your document.

 Once you are done, you can publish your document digitally via Lucidpress or allow instant access to the document to your clients and colleagues via a publishing link.
 Documents can also be exported as PDF files for printing or exported as individual pages as PDF, PNG or JPG files.

-While Lucidpress is an interesting alternative to Adobe InDesign, there are a couple of things you should be aware of.
-While it is currently free, expect Lucidpress to begin charging for premium features once it leaves beta status.
+While Marq is an interesting alternative to Adobe InDesign, there are a couple of things you should be aware of.
+While it is currently free, expect Marq to begin charging for premium features once it leaves beta status.
 The pricing for the premium version has not been confirmed.
-Lucidpress also doesn’t support exporting with CMYK, which might be a problem if you are designing for print.
+Marq also doesn’t support exporting with CMYK, which might be a problem if you are designing for print.